kaio6fellipe/ssh-enum/README.md

                    [host | addrlist namelist]
 ```

-At the end, configure my [nmap-python repository](https://kaio6fellipe.github.io/nmap-python/), put the nmap folder inside the ssh-enum folder, if everything goes right, your folders will be organized that way:
+At the end, install the dependencies of my [nmap-python repository](https://kaio6fellipe.github.io/nmap-python/), if everything goes right, your folders will be organized that way:

 ![folders](./images/folders.png)